Etiology of Neck Mass

 The most common causes of a neck mass in younger patients include the following:

 Congenital disorders may cause a neck mass, typically longstanding.
 The most common are thyroglossal duct cysts, branchial cleft cysts, and dermoid or sebaceous cysts.

 Cancerous masses are more common among older patients but may occur in younger ones.
 These masses may represent a local primary tumor or lymph node involvement from a local, regional, or distant primary cancer.
 About 60% of supraclavicular triangle masses are metastases from distant primary sites.
 Elsewhere in the neck, 80% of cancerous cervical adenopathy originates in the upper respiratory or alimentary tract.
 Likely sites of origin are the posterior-lateral border of the tongue and the floor of the mouth followed by the nasopharynx, palatine tonsil, laryngeal surface of the epiglottis, and hypopharynx, including the pyriform sinuses.

 History of present illness should note how long the mass has been present and whether it is painful.
-Important associated acute symptoms include sore throat, URI symptoms, and toothache.
+Important associated acute symptoms include sore throat, upper respiratory infection (URI) symptoms, and toothache.

 Review of systems should ask about difficulty swallowing or speaking and symptoms of chronic disease (eg, fever, weight loss, malaise).
 Regional and distant cancers causing metastases to the neck occasionally cause symptoms in their system of origin (eg, cough in lung cancer, swallowing difficulty in esophageal cancer).
 Because numerous cancers can metastasize to the neck, a complete review of systems is important to help identify a source.

 Past medical history should inquire about known HIV or tuberculosis and risk factors for them.
 Risk factors for cancer are assessed, including consumption of alcohol or use of tobacco (particularly snuff or chewing tobacco), ill-fitting dental appliances, and chronic oral candidiasis.
 Poor oral hygiene also may be a risk.

 The neck mass is palpated to determine consistency (ie, whether soft and fluctuant, rubbery, or hard) and presence and degree of tenderness.
 Whether the mass is freely mobile or appears fixed to the skin or underlying tissue also needs to be determined.